 Jumper's knee or patellar tendonitis is an overuse injury that results in pain at the front of the knee, localised at a point towards the bottom of the kneecap.
 Repetitive strain from too much running or jumping causes inflammation or degeneration of the patella tendon.
 Patellar tendonitis can be a tricky condition to treat and requires a substantial period of rest and a thorough treatment and rehabilitation program.
 Read more on the causes and treatment of Jumper's knee.

 Medial ligament sprain or MCL injury is a tear of the ligament on the inside of the knee, it is usually a result of direct impact or twisting motion.
 A medial ligament injury is common in contact sports such as football and rugby, as well as martial arts.
 They can also occur in daily life through falls and twists of the knee joint.
 Read more on the treatment and rehabilitation of medial ligament sprain.

 Pain at the front of the lower leg is commonly referred to as shin splints.
 Usually, symptoms occur at the front inside of the shin bone but can arise from a number of causes.
-We explain the symptoms, treatment and rehabilitation of medial tibial stress syndrome to cure and prevent it recurring.
+We explain the symptoms, treatment, and rehabilitation of medial tibial stress syndrome to cure and prevent it from recurring.
 Read more on how to prevent and treat shin splints.

 Metatarsal stress fractures

 A metatarsal stress fractures is a fine fracture in one of the long metatarsal bones in the foot.
 A stress fracture can occur through overuse or poor foot biomechanics.
 Symptoms include pain in the foot which occurs gradually.
 The pain will be located towards the middle or front of the foot and is made worse by weight-bearing activities such as walking, running or dancing.
 Read more on metatarsal stress fractures.